 We will then visit “Old Town” Winchester and learn about our cousins from the Miller family at the Godfrey Miller Museum.
-After the Museum’s Director give us a tour of the home, several of our members who have unbelievable collections of Henckel and Miller memorabilia will display items that have only been seen by a very few of our members.
+After the Museum’s Director give us a tour of the home, several of our members who have unbelievable collections of Henckel and Miller memorabilia.
 They will be available to tell you what you are looking at and answer any questions you might have about their collections.
+Many of the items are well over 200 years old.

 We will then return to “Old Town”, where we will visit the church that is truly responsible for starting the Henkel-Miller friendship.
 The Historian at the Grace Evangelical Lutheran Church will tell us about how the two families became acquainted through their shared religious beliefs.
 It is a story that none of you have probably ever heard, it is a true moment in our family’s history that needs to be told!